 This will not only save you some costs but will improve metrics, let alone open new opportunities.
 Your sender reputation is something that you need to maintain, so removing non-responders might also be a good idea.

-Finally, make sure that you are sending emails regularly but not spammy and make sure that you have a double opt-in program in place (it will help you eliminate typos).
-Email verification is vital as well because you definitely don’t want to ruin your sending reputation with spammy or illiterate emails.
+Finally, make sure that you are sending emails regularly but not spammy, and make sure that you have a double opt-in program in place (it will help you eliminate typos).
+Email verification is vital as well because you definitely don’t want to ruin your sending reputation with illiterate emails.

 Employ a Tracking System